Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods: Experiments Findings

 \subsection{Hypothesis}

-In real life, if the difficulty of an exam is much lower than that of students, then students' grades will be chaotic, mainly manifested in the confusion of good students' and bad students' grades.
 In the field of visual token compression, there is a general reliance on existing benchmarks, without ever considering whether these data are suitable for the visual token compression task.
-Thus, we propose a bold hypothesis: \textit{\textbf{Some data in the existing benchmarks is overly simplistic, leading to the unreasonable phenomenon that even the simplest downsampling method is sufficient to deal with the visual token compression task}}.
+Based on the above experimental results in Table \ref{table1}, we propose a bold hypothesis: \textbf{\textit{Some data in the existing benchmarks is overly simplistic and irrelevant to evaluating visual token compression methods, leading to the unreasonable phenomenon that even the downsampling method is sufficient to deal with the visual token compression task}}.

 To validate this hypothesis, we design a data-centric analysis using downsampling as a discriminator.
 We first drop out the samples answered incorrectly at the original resolution, which we consider are too hard for the original models to understand, not to mention the compressed models.
 Then, for a given compression ratio, we classify each sample in a benchmark into one of two groups based on the performance of the downsampling method: \ding{172} Difficult Samples (Group A): Samples that are answered incorrectly by the downsampling method. \ding{173} Simple Samples (Group B): Samples that are answered correctly by the downsampling method.
 We then evaluate all compression methods on these two groups separately to assess whether the sophisticated methods demonstrate their expected superiority on the “difficult” samples where image downsampling fails.
-Results from Table~\ref{table2} and Figure~\ref{fig4} strongly confirm our hypothesis, followed by two key conclusions as follows.
+Results from Table~\ref{table2} strongly confirm our hypothesis, followed by two key conclusions as follows.